-Saudi Arabia changes when you look under the water.
-Changing your perspective (the way you view things) gives you new information, new experiences, and a new way of seeing situations.
-Think about the last fiction book you read, and answer these questions on another piece of paper:
+Saudi Arabia changes when you explore under the water.
+Changing your perspective (the way you view things) gives you new information and experiences and a new way of understanding situations.
+Think about the last fiction book you read, and answer these questions.

-- What is the perspective of the main character? - Does the author want you to think a certain way about the subject?
-How can you tell? - In what ways do you agree or disagree with the main character's perspective of the main problem in the story? - How do the illustrations and cover art change or improve your perspective? - How would the book change if the author added additional perspectives to the story?
+- ☐ What is the perspective of the main character of the last book you read? - Does the author want you to think a certain way about the subject?
+How can you tell? - In what ways do you agree or disagree with the main character's perspective of the main problem in the story? - How would the book change if the author added additional perspectives to the story?